visokio/omniscope-apps/README.md

 - Build your own custom data routine or visual components and mini-apps inside Omniscope

 All APIs are documented and can be explored here: https://public.omniscope.me/_global_/api/

+### Projects

+- [`omniscope-workflow-mcp`](./omniscope-workflow-mcp) – A TypeScript MCP server that wraps the Omniscope Workflow REST API and exposes workflow execution and parameter management tools to OpenAI-compliant agents.